Chassis & Suspension

 "I cut 1 coil all the way around and this POS drags everywhere.
 Plus it handles like ass.
 It was much better before.
 Cutting springs is a cheap but wrong way to do a suspension.
 I will be changing mine in the near future.
 That's how much I dislike it!!!"

-Yes, that was a real assessment by an individual who already made the mistake you're thinking of making.
+Yes, that was a real assessment by an individual who already made the mistake you may be considering.
 I don't invent these comments.
 I don't need to.
 However, if risking the possibility of ending up the way that guy did just to save a few bucks when lowering your car still sounds like the hot ticket to you, then have at it.
 I'm sure you'll get exactly what you deserve.

 For optimum performance, a vehicle's dampers must be matched to its springs, so I replaced the stock units when I installed the H&R spring set.
 I opted for Bilstein shocks and struts valved to match the new spring rates.
 The Bilstein shocks best matching the jounce and rebound characteristics of the rear Sport Springs turned out to be the same shocks used on the 2000 Cobra R, and the struts that most closely matched my new front springs were available at the time as P/N V36-4138-H1.
 However, Bilstein revised its lineup shortly afterward, eliminating this strut in the process and opening gaps in its product range.
-The gaps were later filled during a subsequent revision, and struts comparable to mine were again made available, but now as P/N 35-041382 (until recently # F4-V36-4138-H5).
-The 2000 Cobra R shocks may be no longer available, as well.
-In that case, the closest substitute will be P/N 24-985174 (previously # F4-BE5-C265-H0).
+These gaps were later filled during a subsequent revision, and struts comparable to mine were again made available as P/N 35-045939.
+Also, I do not believe the 2000 Cobra R shocks are available any longer.
+The closest substitute for those in the current Bilstein lineup would be P/N 24-185974 (previously # F4-BE5-C265-H0).

-As every owner of an SN95 Mustang knows - or should know - the factory strut plates are marginal with regard to adjustability, even with the stock suspension geometry, and their off-center 3-point attachment is weak.
-A good aftermarket set of caster/camber plates was definitely in order.
+As every owner of an SN95 Mustang knows - or should know - the factory strut plates are marginal with regard to adjustability, even with the stock suspension geometry, and their off-center 3-point attachment isn't as stout as it could be.
+Good caster/camber plates were definitely in order.
 The Maximum Motorsports C/C plates had been the de facto standard for some time when I went looking for a set for Taz, and who was I to argue with success?
 The addition of a 4th baseplate mounting stud to more evenly distribute the load on the strut tower meant drilling another hole in each tower, but a man's got to do what a man's got to do.
 Below, you can see the new passenger side C/C plate installed on the right strut tower:

 Because these C/C plates employ Heim joints to locate the strut shafts, they improve the car's directional stability at the price of a little more NVH transmitted up into the chassis.
 Some individuals on the various automotive forums will attempt to convince you that this is not true, and that this design doesn't increase NVH at all.
 Do NOT believe them!
 Even Maximum Motorsports will admit otherwise, as evidenced by the following quote, which I lifted directly from the MM FAQ page for this product: "The Caster/Camber plates themselves do not cause any noise.
 However, they can transmit other suspension noises more easily than the rubber factory strut mount.
 There may be a slight increase in road noise from the tires, and slightly increased noise from the brakes.
 A slight increase in harshness when encountering abrupt bumps may be noted."